 Cons:

-- Fiddly Closure: The Cinch system is difficult to operate with one hand.
+- The cinch toggle can be difficult to open with one hand.

 How Does the Daylite Cinch 15L Perform?